The Impact Of Social Media On Children: Positive & Negative

 1. Is social media toxic?

 The effect of social media on children may be toxic in case of excessive usage.
+There could even be adverse effects of advertisements on children.
 According to the research, more than three hours of social media in a day may cause anxiety and depression in teens.
 Moreover, the life that people portray on social media may lead to comparisons, causing low self-esteem in children.
 In addition, children keeping their phones by their sides while sleeping are often distracted by their notifications and bright light, leading to poor sleep (8).

 2. What are social media recommended settings for children’s safety?